arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

     send.liascript(`
     ## Omics Data

-- As cram files are a compressed format, some information is needed as a seperate file.
+- As cram files are a compressed format, some information is needed as a separate file.
 If possible we collect a fasta file for the reference genome used.
 The fasta file describes offsets for each contig, to compute exactly where to find a particular reference base at specific genomic coordinates.
 Each fasta file requires an index file as fasta.fai
 - bed files are a text file format used to store genomic regions as coordinates and associated annotations, see [documentation](https://samtools.github.io/hts-specs/BEDv1.pdf) for more information on the format.
 If available, we collect this file as a .bed extension.